RobertDacian/The-Reader-Website/README.md

-# The-Reader is a website that is part of my Project Exam one.
+# The Reader is a website that is part of my Project Exam One.